‘Too Long, Didn’t Read’ Summary:

-- Assigning scale of 1 to 5 Stars or 0% to 100% to gauge how ‘lucky’ you are in different aspects of your life is a completely nonsensical practice that defies common sense.
+- Assigning a scale of 1 to 5 Stars or 0% to 100% to gauge how ‘lucky’ you are in different aspects of your life is a nonsensical practice that defies common sense.

-- Using the forecasts as a tactic to sell you a feng shui item or charm is crossing the line and new low in this field.
+- Using the forecasts to sell you a feng shui item or charm is crossing the line and a new low in this field.

-- Whatever is being widely practiced now was never the way our ancestors intended.
+- Whatever is being widely practised now was never the way our ancestors intended.

-If other ‘practitioners’ don’t wish to do the right thing and deliver the correct message – then I will.
+If other ‘practitioners’ don’t wish to do the right thing and deliver the correct message, I will.
 Please read on.

 Let’s get to why I’m not a fan of Chinese zodiac forecasts: